 National Water Trails System

 The National Park Service (NPS) celebrated its 100th anniversary in 2016.
-Former Secretary of the Interior set 100 Call to Action initiatives and I had the opportunity to contribute to the development of one of those initiatives, the National Water Trails System (NWTS).
-The primary initiative of NWTS is to strengthen conservation, restore the nation’s rivers and connect people to the waterways.
+Former Secretary of the Interior set 100 Call to Action initiatives, and Ángel had the opportunity to contribute to the development of one of those initiatives, the National Water Trails System (NWTS).
+The primary effort of NWTS is to strengthen conservation, restore the nation’s rivers and connect people to the waterways.
 I was charged with the task to form the identity mark along with cohesive print and web communication products through my appointment at NPS.
 The identity mark required an urban and natural environment as well as recreation and visitor engagement in its visual communication.